freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### June 25, 2021
+1. This JavaScript course will teach you key programming language concepts and data structures.
+You can code along at home through 143 interactive coding exercises.
+And you can use this course to complement the core freeCodeCamp JavaScript curriculum, to get some additional practice.
+(7 hour YouTube course): https://www.freecodecamp.org/news/full-javascript-course-for-beginners/

+2. You may hear the term "Data Analysis" in a lot of Hollywood movies.
+But what does it actually mean?
+This in-depth tutorial will teach you data analysis techniques using Python, Numpy, and Pandas.
+And you'll even visualize the data using Matplotlib and Seaborn.
+(1 hour read): https://www.freecodecamp.org/news/exploratory-data-analysis-with-numpy-pandas-matplotlib-seaborn/

+3. Once you push your code into production, how do you measure its performance?
+One way is to use telemetry.
+This course will teach you how to use OpenTelemetry, a popular open source tool for monitoring your apps and websites.
+You'll learn all about Microservices, Observability, Tracing, and more.
+(1 hour YouTube course): https://www.freecodecamp.org/news/how-to-use-opentelemetry/

+4. Most of the web is built around a transfer protocol called TCP.
+But did you know there's a second protocol that's much faster called UDP?
+Learn all about the relationship between these protocols, and why the slower technology remains the more widely-used of the two.
+(10 minute read): https://www.freecodecamp.org/news/tcp-vs-udp-which-is-faster/

+5. One of the reasons CSS is so flexible is because of its powerful Position property.
+This tutorial will show you how to harness this power to build cooler websites.
+And it includes tons of code examples and fun illustrations.
+(8 minute read): https://www.freecodecamp.org/news/css-position-property-explained/

+Quote of the Week: *"JavaScript is the duct tape of the internet."* – Charlie Campbell, Software Engineer

 ### June 18, 2021
 1. DevOps is one of the highest-paying careers in tech.
 And even if you aren't working as a DevOps engineer, learning DevOps will expand your developer skills.
 This beginner's course will introduce you to key concepts like Continuous Integration, Code Coverage, Linting, Rolling Deployments, Autoscaling, Metrics, and more.
 (2 hour YouTube course) https://www.freecodecamp.org/news/devops-engineering-course-for-beginners/